 I told you that you wouldn’t like what I had to say, and I guarantee you won’t hear that preached on Sunday morning.
 Suffering as a topic doesn’t sell!

 What is the Price of Bottom-to-Top Leadership?

-True bottom to top leaders never have the option to quit!
+True bottom-to-top leaders never have the option to quit!
 I can’t tell you how many times I heard the Holy Spirit telling me to make a call, but I didn’t want to make a call.
 The reasons are simple.
 The world says protect yourself.
 The seminary says dealing with these difficult people just brings you hurt and produces nothing.
 So we try to protect ourselves because it is what we were taught.
-They taught us how to set up boundaries & create distance between “us and them” to protect our hearts.
+They taught us how to set up boundaries and create distance between “us and them” to protect our hearts.
 What they never told us that the Father Himself would tear our walls down, and the needs of people would keep stampeding over our fences.

 The Holy Spirit says minister to him, talk to him, take care of him in my name.
 You say, “No, I’m tired and he’s not listening!”
 Then Father reminds you of yourself and the years of patience Father has had with you.
 Guess what?
 You make the call!

 I am on the journey to be a real bottom-to-top leader.
 I thank God for the process and I consider it a privilege to serve His people by leading them as He would on earth as it is in Heaven.

 It’s my prayer today that you open your heart to what the Spirit is saying to His church and especially to His leaders.

 to learn more about Bottom to Top Leadership